Sbalbp/Pidgin_Translator_Plugin/README.md

 * **libpurple.** The library containing all the development sources and headers needed for Pidgin Plugins, as well as some example plugins to help new developers get started.
 You can get a pidgin .tar file with libpurple [here](http://sourceforge.net/projects/pidgin/ "here") (don't forget to './configure' and 'make' it, as explained in this [tutorial](https://developer.pidgin.im/wiki/CHowTo/BasicPluginHowto "tutorial") ).
 * **glib2.0.** Install package libglib2.0
-* **Python 2.7.**
+* **Python.** Install package python-dev
 * **(Optional)[Apertium-apy](http://wiki.apertium.org/wiki/Apy "Apertium-apy").** Needed if you intend to run your own apy in your machine.

 ###Compiling and installing

-For now, it might be necessary to 'manually' change some settings in the src/Makefile.am in order for the plugin to compile.
-Specifically, the **AM_PYTHONDIR** variable, which contains the route where your python2.7 modules are stored (generally, /usr/lib/python2.7).

-After that, run
+To begin with, run

 * ./autogen.sh

-which will generate the Makefile, and after that
+which will generate the Makefile.
+It will also attempt to find out what your installed version of python is and change the Makefile accordingly.
+It is assumed by default that your python version is 2.7.

+Now run

 * make